xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 NB: on windows, the make.bat file first tries to locate gcc from MinGW-w64, and will use it, if it finds it.
 If not, it will try MSVC.
 If you want use MSVC, when you have both MinGW-w64 AND MSVC, you can pass:
 `make -msvc`

+#### llvm-mingw
+You can get a recent build of llvm-mingw from https://github.com/mstorsjo/llvm-mingw/releases .

+The main benefit with this compiler toolchain, is that the released archives are self contained - there is NO installation necessary.
+Just ~516MB of disk space.

+1) download a .zip file from the link above.

+2) unpack the downloaded .ZIP archive into a folder, say c:\llvm

+3) put c:\llvm in your PATH.
+*or*
+3) use `v -cc c:\llvm\bin\gcc.exe` when compiling your v source.

+If you do not want to use this C compiler toolchain anymore, you simply delete the folder c:\llvm , where you unpacked the llvm-mingw compiler.